Has Your Relationship Lost Its Romantic Spark?

-It’s common for partners to refuse to come to a marriage counseling session, as many people worry that the therapist will take sides or be biased against them.
-Couples counseling is different than individual counseling, as the “relationship” is my client—not the individual partners.
+It’s common for partners to refuse to come to a couples counseling session, as many people worry that the therapist will take sides or be biased against them.
+Couples counseling is different than individual counseling, as the “relationship” is my client – not the individual partners.
 My main goal is to make my clients feel as comfortable as possible, and I strive to remain unbiased and open to each partner’s needs, even if that means referring them to a different couples therapist who might be a better fit.

 Are you ready to build a stronger bond with your partner?
-Contact me today for a free phone consultation by completing my online form or calling me at 860-920-7070.
-You can ask me any questions you may have about my couples therapy practice in West Hartford, CT.
+Contact me today for a free phone, and you can ask me any questions you may have about my couples therapy practice online and in Simsbury, CT.

 Getting married is a big deal.
 In fact, committing the rest of your life to your partner is quite possibly the most serious choice you will ever make.
 Now, this isn’t news.
 You’ve likely been hearing how big of a decision marriage is since the moment you got engaged....

 Lamentably, in today’s world, there is an ever greater focus on work – do it quicker, do it better.
 While you can certainly be proud of work well done, it may come with a hefty price tag.
 Your personal relationship could end up on the back burner.
 And if your...

 When you reminisce about the past, do you primarily recall gifts or memories?
 Most people remember the feeling of a positive experience — a good memory.
 Gifts are wonderful, but can often remain superficial.
 Challenge yourself to experience something deeper and invite...